 The application must include the following:

-- At least three letters of reference.
+- Three or four letters of reference.
 At least one should be from someone who worked closely with you on a pediatrics rotation and who writes many letters for students, such as the student clerkship director, the director of inpatient services, a senior clinician, or one of the residency program directors.
 A pro forma “departmental letter” is not requested or desired unless the writer(s) know the applicant well.

-- USMLE scores (Step I required, Steps II and III if available)
+- USMLE scores (applicants must have passed Step I; submit Step II and III scores if they are available)

 - Personal statement.
 While we recognize that most applicants use a generic personal statement for all applications, we are much more interested in learning about you personally, than about why you chose pediatrics.
 We want to know where you grew up and things you are proud of including accomplishments and interests outside of school, your passions, your key research experiences, leadership experiences, creative or unusual things you’ve done, and what you are thinking of doing beyond your residency.
 Please include these things in an addendum at the end of your generic personal statement if they are not otherwise covered in your personal statement or the application.

-- Good quality color photograph (ideally head and shoulders with a plain background)
+- Good quality color photograph (ideally head and shoulders with a plain background if possible)